Mary Lyon: Religion

-Conforti (1993) examines the central importance of religion to Lyon.
-She was raised a Baptist but converted to a Congregationalist under the influence of her teacher Reverend Joseph Emerson.
+Conforti (1993) examines the centrality of religion for Lyon.
+Raised a Baptist, she converted to a Congregationalism under the influence of her teacher Reverend Joseph Emerson.

 Lyon preached revivals at Mount Holyoke, spoke elsewhere, and, though not a minister, was a member of the fellowship of New England's New Divinity clergy.
-She played a major role in the revival of the thought of Jonathan Edwards, whose works were read more frequently then than in his day.
-She was attracted by his ideas of self-restraint, self-denial, and disinterested benevolence.
+She played a major role in the revival of the thought of Jonathan Edwards, whose works were read more frequently then than in his own day.
+She was attracted by his ideals of self-restraint, self-denial, and disinterested benevolence.

 Death

 Lyon died of erysipelas (possibly contracted from an ill student in her care) on March 5, 1849.
 Lyon was buried on the Mount Holyoke College campus, in front of Porter Hall and behind the Amphitheatre.
-Her burial site is marked with a granite marker surrounded by an iron fence.
+Her burial site is marked with a granite pillar and surrounded by an iron fence.